esplito/coding-notes/testingjavascript/test-nodejs-backends.md

 In this section we'll do as minimal mocking/faking as we possibly can.
 For simplification of the exercises we are using an in-memory database (which most likely would not do in a production api).

 According to Kent, the biggest challenges with these types of tests are that:
-1. They take more setup
+1. They _take more setup_
-2. They have more points of failure
+2. They _have more points of failure_

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NTExMTE5NCwtMTg4MzUzMzc1NywtMT
+eyJoaXN0b3J5IjpbMTg5MDU1Mzc3OCwtMTg4MzUzMzc1NywtMT
 U4MjAyNzcsLTE1MTI0MjE2MzYsLTEyMzY0OTc3MTMsNzk3NDMw
 NzE3LC0xMDcwNTkzMDMwLC01MzAwNDEzMzAsMTk4NDMxMzA3MS
 wxODk2NzE2Mzg5LC0xODk4NzYxNjgwLDExNTYwMDM3NywyMDI1